-It is that time of year again for the Big Butterfly Count, now entering its forth year.
-Originally started in 2010 by Butterfly Conservation (a wonderful organisation who still run the count) the big butterfly count it is a nationwide (UK) survey to assess the state of British Butterflies (and day flying moths) where the general public give details of butterflies in their area.
+It is that time of year again for the Big Butterfly Count.
+Now entering its forth year.
+Originally started in 2010 by Butterfly Conservation, a wonderful organisation who still run the count.
+The big butterfly count it is a nationwide (UK) survey to assess the state of British Butterflies.
+And day flying moths.
+It is pure citizen science, where the general public give details of butterflies in their area.
 The survey takes place between July 19th and August 10th, so there is plenty of time to get involved and do your count.

-As avid lepidoptery fans our family will be taking part as best we can and as much as we can over the time period.
+As avid lepidoptery fans our family will be taking part as best we can.
+And as much as we can over the time period.
+(Update: Garden Butterfly Count)

 Once your 15 mins are up simply input the data into the Butterfly Count website (there is an obvious button to click) and you figures will be used to see what has been happening.

-Best of all you can download a free ID chart from the website http://www.bigbutterflycount.org/idchart
+Best of all you can download a free ID chart from the big butterfly count website: http://www.bigbutterflycount.org/idchart

 |Orange Tip (female) – Loughton Valley Park, Milton Keynes|